Hanel32/Datascience_Statistics_Drawer_Python/README.md

 # Data_Science_Statistics_Drawer

+**Note: Please check out the following for good examples of personal work**
+- **489_Homework_3:** Cleaning, interpolation, and interpretation of narcotics data.
+- **489_Homework_4:** Scraping and curation of a web-sourced dataset.
+- **Kaggle Titanic:** Final project from STAT 489 wherein I preform Exploratory Data Analysis (EDA) on the Titanic dataset.
+- **Unstructured Exploration of Data:** Unstructured EDA on NCI-60 Cancer and Wine Tasting datasets to discover features.

+Each of these projects was carried out with Jupyter Notebooks to enhance readability.

+# Contents

 This will be a repository to hold useful code or notes from my adventures in STAT 489: Principles of Data Science and Statistics
 Layout:
 - Homework One: An introductory Python assignment turned into a treatise on simple functional analytics